seanbreckenridge/my_feed/backend/README.md

 See .env.example for environment variables, save as .env

-Update the feedtypes.json if needed.
-The has_scores key describes models which have scores, those will be shown when 'Score' is selected in the frontend.
+Update the feedtypes.json if needed

 That hosts the backend server on port 5100.
 To allow the frontend to communicate to this, you need to host both publicly.
 With nginx I do: